-The following performance graph shows the yearly change in the cumulative total shareholder return on the Common Shares compared with the S&P/TSX Composite Total Return Index and the Canadian Asset Manager Peers over the five-year period ended December 31, 2018.
-The Canadian Asset Manager Peers includes all Canadian publicly traded asset managers with a market capitalization of at least \$250 million.
+The following performance graph shows the yearly change in the cumulative total shareholder return on the Common Shares compared with the S&P/TSX Composite Total Return Index and the Canadian Asset Manager Peers over the five-year period ended December 31, 2019.
+The Canadian Asset Manager Peers includes all Canadian publicly traded asset managers with a market capitalization of at least \$250 million at the end of the period.